SardelkaS/weavectl/README.md

 ## Features

 - **Visual graph editor** — drag-and-drop service nodes with expandable members (endpoints, tasks, events)
-- **Call graph tracing** — select any API method or async task to highlight all interactions it triggers, transitively, across the whole graph; callers shown in blue, callees in green
+- **Call graph tracing** — select any API method or async task to highlight all interactions it *directly* triggers, transitively, across the whole graph; callers shown in blue, callees in green — never bleeds into unrelated members of a service that's merely touched along the way
+- **Inline member editors + View mode** — clicking an endpoint/task/event opens a focused editor for just that member; flip on **View mode** to browse and trace without editors popping open
+- **Undo / redo** — every edit can be undone (`Ctrl+Z`) and redone (`Ctrl+Shift+Z`); rapid edits like typing or dragging a node collapse into a single step
+- **Search & filter** — one search box narrows both the services and interactions lists in the sidebar
+- **Dark mode** — follows your OS theme by default; one click to override, remembered across restarts
 - **6 node shapes** — visually distinguish services, databases, caches, queues, gateways, and external systems
 - **8 interaction types** rendered with distinct colors and line styles: HTTP, gRPC, GraphQL, WebSocket, Kafka, AMQP, Redis, Database
 - **Import / Export** — JSON and YAML config files; import via file upload, paste, or CLI flag